 Opening hours: The visiting hours greatly depend on the meetings scheduled in the hall.
 If some important national or international meetings are going on in the hall, visitors are usually asked to wait until the meeting ends.

 Note: No bags are allowed inside the building, but a bag depository is located outside the East Gate of the Great Hall.
 The East Gate is the only place for visitors' entrance.
 Guides are available in the hall, but the tour is only in Chinese.

 Built and completed by May 1977 after Mao's death, the Chairman Mao Memorial Hall is situated at the south end of the square just behind the Monument to the People's Heroes.
 Since the hall opened to the public on Sept.
 9, 1977, it has received 158 million visitors, who have come to pay respects to the late Chinese leader.

 The Memorial Hall is divided into three parts.
-In the Northern, Hall is the white marble status of Chairman Mao and an immense tapestry of China's landscape is behind the statue.
+In the Northern, Hall is the white marble statue of Chairman Mao and an immense tapestry of China's landscape is behind the statue.
 In the Mourning Hall, the heart of the building lies Chairman Mao (1893-1976) in his usual gray suit, draped with the red flag of the Communist Party, in a crystal coffin.
 Chairmen Mao's poems in his own handwriting are preserved in the Southern Hall.

 Opening hours: 8:30-11: 30 am from Tuesday to Sunday, 14:00-16:00 from Tuesday to Thursday.
 Note though, that it is only opened in the morning during July and August.